alphafast/asmt-fw/README.md

 # Scalable Notification System

-This is a project assignment from fastwork company to design the notification system that can scalable on spike traffic.
+This is a project assignment from Fastwork company to design the notification system that can scalable on spike traffic.

 ## Table of Contents